mcvm-launcher/mcvm/docs/content/docs/configuring.md

 - `type` (Required): The type of the instance, either `"client"` or `"server"`.
 - `from`: A [profile](#profiles) to derive configuration from.
 - `version`: The Minecraft version of the instance.
 Can use `"latest"` or `"latest_snapshot"` as special identifiers to get the latest version.
 This is technically a required field, but can be derived from a profile instead.
+- `name`: A custom display name for this instance.
+Has no rules and does not have to be unique.
 - `modloader`: The modloader for the instance, which can be used to set both the client and server type automatically.
 - `client_type`: The modification type for the client.
 Defaults to using the `modloader` setting.
 - `server_type`: The modification type for the server.
 Defaults to using the `modloader` setting.